 The Second Semester

-During the second semester of the development process, the faculty and designer team finalize the course materials, either concentrating on the second half of the lessons, or on the design and integration of student learning activities and assessment strategies into the course.
-At this point, they may engage additional team members if needed (e.g., for multimedia development, graphics, programming, technical editing).
+During the second semester of the development process, the faculty and learning design team finalize the course materials, either concentrating on the second half of the lessons, or on the design and integration of student learning activities and assessment strategies into the course.
 They will also finalize the other components of the course website, including the online syllabus and course orientation (which is a “lesson” that covers information similar to that addressed on the first day of class).

 Real vs. Ideal